-I’m Quyên “Misa” Gjone (30), a freelance travel writer born and raised in Vietnam, studied MSc. in Communication in Sweden, and currently live in Norway.
+I’m Quyên “Misa” Gjone, a marketing communicator, author, and travel blogger born and raised in Vietnam, studied MSc. in Communication in Sweden, and currently live in Norway.

 I write about travelling, food, and lifestyle with my strong passion for culture, intercultural communication, languages, history, and culinary.
 In this site, you will find my stories about countries I have been to, and also the colourful world out of my comfort zone.